Skip to main content

 Election Denial in South Carolina

-• 1 Election Denier currently holds statewide office with election oversight power.
+• 1 Election Denier will hold statewide election oversight power in South Carolina in 2025.

 1 Election Denier holds statewide Office right now.